 So much stuff had been appearing – bootlegs, private collections, illegal releases – that I thought I should have a listen to some of it, and it was a very good picture of the band doing what they were good at.
 So, after brief discussions with the Japanese underworld, it seemed that the right way ahead was to release it on Radiant Future.
 Which we did.
 Or will shortly do.
 This in turn led to the radical notion that Radio Stars would play a London gig to mark the 31st anniversary of March 1 1977, and this we will also do on March 1 2008.
 Andy and Ian will both be along for the ride.
 I perform what will be only second ever solo gig (albeit with the assistance of Pelle Almgren and a band of mammals) the night before, at the same venue.

 How did Jet be formed?
 Were you a band leader of Jet?
 I think so.
 Because of you wrote most of the songs.

-Andy and Chris claim to have written one other song that we recorded, but it turns out that it was really written by Ambrose Bierce – he wrote the poem ‘Whangdepootenawah’ in his book the Devil’s Dictionary, and I set it to music, as you do…
+Andy and Chris claim to have written one other song that we recorded, but it turns out that it was really written by Ambrose Bierce – his poem ‘Whangdepootenawah’ was included in his book the Devil’s Dictionary.
+Chris and Andy claimed it to be their own, and I set it to music.

 When did Jet change to Radio Stars?